-Many Comparison between cohorts are possible and Aggregated findings for all graduates are sometimes misleading if big differences should be done between the cohorts are existing (e.g. regarding income, duration of job search)
+Many Comparison between Aggregated findings for all graduates are cohorts are possible and sometimes misleading if big of should be done between the cohorts are existing regarding income, duration of job search)

 It is feasible to include only one cohort: this will be of advantage as you will have a relatively homogenous group in view of the year of graduation; but you will have to take into account the fact that you do not receive any information about the further professional career.
 This is very unfavourable when implementing a survey of graduates who finished their studies only recently, for the results of the survey may possibly be influenced to a high extent by the chosen time of the evaluation.